ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/service-registration.md

 ***

 > [!NOTE]
-> **THE DOCUMENTATION AFTER THIS POINT IS PRIMARILY AIMED AT DEVELOPER WHO ARE LOOKING TO EXTEND REZOLVER**
+> **THE DOCUMENTATION AFTER THIS POINT IS PRIMARILY AIMED AT DEVELOPERS WHO ARE LOOKING TO EXTEND REZOLVER**

 # Retrieving registrations